forestgardenwales/forestgarden.wales/content/about.md

 ## Expertise

-As relative newcomers to forest gardening, we are lucky to able to draw on the expertise of local arboculturist James Archer and garden designer Angela Siminson.
+As relative newcomers to forest gardening, we are lucky to be able to draw on the expertise of local arboculturist James Archer and garden designer Angela Siminson.